Features of a Diving Regulator

 Second stage options generally include configuration, downstream or pilot valves, balanced or unbalanced, adjustable or non adjustable and Venturi assist.

-Downstream or pilot valve, second stages have two basic valve types.
+second stages have two basic valve types.
 Downstream valves are most common.
 With these, when you inhale, the diaphragm pushes against a demand lever connected to a one way valve.
 This causes the valve to open, supplying you with air.
 Because the valve opens with the air flow, its called a downstream valve.

 Downstream valves have several advantages.
 First they are mechanically simple and therefore highly reliable.
 Second, the air flows pushes against them, so that they are easy to set so they just barely closed.
 This makes it easy to breathe.
 Third if a downstream valve does fail,, it almost always fails in the open position.
 While this means your air free flows, you can still breathe from it while ascending to safety (remember this skill as part of your open water training?)